chakrateja70/ai-voice-agent/README.md

 ## 2. Architecture

+For a detailed architecture with component, sequence, and ERD diagrams, see `docs/ARCHITECTURE.md`.

 - **FastAPI**: Serves as the web framework for API endpoints.
 - **Twilio**: Handles telephony (outgoing calls, speech-to-text, text-to-speech).
 - **Google Gemini LLM**: Provides conversational intelligence for dynamic, context-aware responses.